 The governing body of the Interstate Compact is currently composed of representatives from all 50 states and the District of Columbia, as well as various ex-officio members representing impacted stakeholder groups.
-The Interstate Commission, also known as the Military Interstate Children's Compact Commission (MIC3), provides general oversight of the Compact, creates and enforces rules governing the Compact's operation and promotes training and compliance with the Compact's requirements.
+The Interstate Commission, also known as the Military Interstate Children's Compact Commission (MIC3), or the "Commission," provides general oversight of the Compact, creates and enforces rules governing the Compact's operation and promotes training and compliance with the Compact's requirements.
 Each state has one vote, voting privileges reside with the State Commissioner or their formal approved delegate.
-The Commission maintains an Executive Committee and four standing committees: Rules, Finance, Compliance, and Public Relations and Training.
+The Commission maintains an Executive Committee and four standing committees: Rules, Finance, Compliance, Training, and Communications and Outreach.
 Rather than states operating under this Compact without any national coordination, the Interstate Compact and Commission provide the vehicle for solving interstate issues and disputes.
 The Commission also provides for a national staff that handles the administrative, logistical, public affairs, legal, legislative, and training functions.